Views:

 If the child and decision maker live in the same household, the usual rules around total survivor benefits payable will apply.

-If you’re affected, we’ll write to you to provide you with more information to help you understand what you’ll need to do.
+We’ll be reviewing affected dependant benefits as a priority.
+If you’re affected, we’ll write to you to provide you with more information to help you understand what you need to do.

 Tax